lloiser/jquery-searcher/README.md

 ## Installation

+Download the latest [release](https://github.com/lloiser/jquery-searcher/releases/) of this plugin on GitHub.

 Include the jquery.searcher.js script after the jQuery library (unless you are packaging scripts somehow else):
 ```html
 <script src="/path/to/jquery.searcher.js"></script>